Baggins800/sssp_cuda/README.md

 ```

 Results will be generated and displayed with evince.
-In the main directory, the graphs are stored in main.pdf
+The results can be found in main.pdf